MUSIC: "Our World" theme

 Q: Well, it's a smell, but what actually are we smelling?
 What is in this stuff?

-You're writing this in the journal Pediatrics, so I'm assuming that there's a special factor here where children are concerned.
+Q: You're writing this in the journal Pediatrics, so I'm assuming that there's a special factor here where children are concerned.
 Are children more sensitive to some of these compounds?